eminorhan/vqgan-gpt-video/README.md

 ## Generation

-1. **Short videos:** To sample the videos of the same length with the training data, use the code under `scripts/` with the following flags:
+1. **Short videos:** To sample the videos of the same length as the training data, use the code under `scripts/` with the following flags:

 - `gpt_ckpt`: path to the trained transformer checkpoint.
 - `vqgan_ckpt`: path to the trained VQGAN checkpoint.